sahilseth/flowrdocs/source/index.rst

 flowr: Streamline your workflows
 =================================

-This framework allows you to design and implement complex pipelines, and deploy them to your institution's computing cluster.
+This framework allows you to design and implement complex pipelines, and deploy them on your institution's computing cluster.
 This has been built keeping in mind the needs of bioinformatics workflows.
-But is easily extendable to any field where a series of steps (shell commands) are to be executed in a flow.
+However, it is easily extendable to any field where a series of steps (shell commands) are to be executed in a (work)flow.

 Why bother?
 -------------